GeneralJoker/To-Do-List/README.md

  2. Extract it
  3. Open index.html

-The specifics will be demonstrated in the presentation.
+The specifics will be demonstrated in the presentation :)